 number — 800-392-1111.
 You may remain anonymous, and you may be considered for a reward.

-If your information leads to an arrest and you’ve asked to be considered for a reward, your agent will refer this request to a citizen board of the Conservation Federation of Missouri.
+If your information results in an arrest and you’ve asked to be considered for a reward, your agent will refer the request to a Operation Game Thief citizen board.
 That board assigns rewards ranging from $50 to $1,000 based on the severity of the violation.

 - Nature of suspected illegal activity

 - Suspect’s identity, if known

 How can you tell if someone is poaching?